uccser/cs-field-guide/text/chapters/en-formal-languages.md

 #### JFLAP

-{teacher}

-{comment}

-.. _fl-jflap:

-{comment end}
+{panel type="teacher-note" summary="JFLAP"}

 A program called JFLAP is an alternative to Exorciser for students to design and test their own FSA.
 It can be downloaded for free, and is widely used for teaching formal languages.
 It’s a powerful piece of software that can be used for most of the concepts in this chapter, which makes it worth learning how to use it.
-Unfortunately JFLAP has many more features than we need in this chapter, so we recommend using Exorciser if it's available.
+Unfortunately JFLAP has many more features than we need in this chapter, and some teachers have found it difficult to use in a high-school classroom setting, so we recommend using Exorciser if it's available.
 If you use JFLAP we recommend that you become familiar with it first so that you can guide students through it: the interface has many distracting features and can be a little quirky, and fiddling around without taking time to learn how to use it will be a frustrating experience.
 Fortunately there's a good tutorial about using JFLAP [here](http://www.jflap.org/tutorial/), and some material from Duke University about FSAs based around JFLAP [here](http://www.cs.duke.edu/csed/pltl/exercises/lessons/29/finiteautomata.zip) (ZIP file).

-If you have difficulty installing JFLAP or Exorciser, the Dyna Lab [http://www.cs.montana.edu/%7Edynalab/](http://www.cs.montana.edu/%7Edynalab/) site includes a [Finite State Automaton](glossary.html#Finite State Automaton) Applet where you can create your own FSAs and test them on input strings.
+If you have difficulty installing JFLAP or Exorciser, the Dyna Lab [http://www.cs.montana.edu/%7Edynalab/](http://www.cs.montana.edu/%7Edynalab/) site includes a Finite State Automaton Applet where you can create your own FSAs and test them on input strings.
 It animates the movement around the states (including sound!).
 Refer to the instructions at [http://www.cs.montana.edu/%7Edynalab/fsa/instructions.html](http://www.cs.montana.edu/%7Edynalab/fsa/instructions.html).
 It runs as a Java applet in the browser, so doesn't require installation: just go to the website and select "FSA" in the contents panel.
 There's also an FSA example in the "Java Applets Centre" at [http://www.cosc.canterbury.ac.nz/mukundan/thco/DFA.html](http://www.cosc.canterbury.ac.nz/mukundan/thco/DFA.html).

-{teacher end}
+{panel end}

 Another widely used system for experimenting with FSAs is a program called JFLAP (download it from http://jflap.org).
 You can use it as an alternative for Exorciser if necesary.
 You'll need to follow instructions carefully as it has many more features than you'll need, and it can be hard to get back to where you started.

 Here's how to build an FSA using JFLAP.
 As an example, we'll use the following FSA:

-{image fl-jflap-2-state.png alt="Building an FSA --- example"}
+{image filename="fl-jflap-2-state.png" alt="Building an FSA --- example"}

 {comment}